radiobillm/DakotaSim/Panel-Controls.md

 One challenge was the table height meant moving the switch a little lower than in real life, even after cutting off the top of the assembly.
 The switch was disabled and the faceplate removed.
 When reassembling I first aligned the key position and then the pin so it hits the spring on start.

+## Headset

+The headset speaker and microphone jacks are connected via a USB Aviation adapter.

+Installation Details:

+* The adapter’s casing was removed, allowing me to use the jack nuts directly on the panel.
+* Since the panel is ¼” thick, a relief pocket is needed on the backside (not currently included in the model).
+* The USB board is glued to the back of the panel, as it lacks a dedicated case.

+A prior ACM panel grounded the mic so it became unusable with PilotEdge, which was solved by printing bushings to insulate the jacks.
+This bushing is unnecessary with plywood.

 ## Bezels

 Simple bezels are printed for the yoke, manifold, and tach gauge, carb heat and togo switch openings.
 I may build a bezel for the JPI Engine monitor.